What Went Wrong At SmileDirectClub?

 Kirsty is one of two million people worldwide who put their trust in SmileDirectClub, a company that helped people straighten their teeth at home using custom-fitted aligners.
-The premise was simple: Customers received an “impression kit” through the post, containing putty and a tooth tray to capture impressions of their teeth.
+The premise was simple: Customers received an “impression kit” through the mail, containing putty and a tooth tray to capture impressions of their teeth.
 These were mailed back to the company, which would cast them and send them back as clear, plastic aligners.
-At approximately £1500, SmileDirectClub was a snip of the price of Invisalign, a dentist-run, clear aligner service that can cost up to £5000.
+At approximately $1,900, SmileDirectClub was a fraction of the price of Invisalign, a dentist-run, clear aligner service that can cost up to $6,000.

 AdvertisementADVERTISEMENT